openwdl/wdl/versions/draft-3/SPEC.md

 ## Array[Pair[X,Y]] as_pairs(Map[X,Y])

-Given any two Object types in a Map, the `as_pairs` function returns an Array containing each element in the form of a Pair.
+Given a Map, the `as_pairs` function returns an Array containing each element in the form of a Pair.
 The key will be the left element of the Pair and the value the right element.

 ```
 Map[String, Int] x = {"a": 1, "b": 2, "c": 3}